-The frames of all the selected bikes are made from aluminium and can host pannier racks, kickstands and other popular accessories.
+The frames of all the selected bikes are made from aluminium and can host pannier racks, kickstands, and other popular accessories.
 Expect a hardtail mountain bike that has a rigid rear triangle and suspension in the front forks with limited travel (the amount of movement in the suspension).
 This travel provides a comfortable ride and will vary from between 60mm and 100mm on most models at this price.

 The braking system will be either rim or disc brake, the latter the preferred option as it typically performs better in the wet.
 At this price point, bikes with rim brakes will be lighter.
 Both braking systems are likely to be operated by mechanical cables, although a few do offer hydraulic systems (sealed fluid replaces cables).

-From our experience testing bikes of this category, you want to look for bikes with an aluminium, not steel, handlebar and you want wheels that feature 'Double Wall' rims to ensure they stay straight.
+Tourney and Altus are the introductory groupsets from Shimano that are found on kids mountain bikes and mountain bikes under AU$600.
+Designed for recreational riding; rough and muddy off-road riding is beyond the design criteria of these two options.
+From our experience testing bikes of this category, you want to look for bikes with an aluminium, handlebar and it also pays to look for wheels that feature “Double Wall” rims to ensure they stay straight.
 All bikes chosen here tick these boxes.

 Giant ATX 2

-Giant, the world's largest bicycle manufacturer knows a thing or two about quality aluminium frame construction.
-Rolling on 27.5in wheels, the ATX 2 offers a proven frame matched with a basic, but confidence inspiring, SR Suntour XCT 100mm travel fork.
-The gearing is a entry-level mix of Shimano and SR Suntour 7-speed components which offer a respectable range for fast on-road speeds and tackling steep inclines.
+Giant, the world's largest bicycle manufacturer, certainly know a thing or two about quality aluminium frame construction.
+Rolling on 27.5in wheels, the ATX 2 offers a proven frame matched with a basic, but confidence inspiring, SR Suntour XCT fork with 100mm of travel.
+Complete with a 21-speed Shimano Tourney drivetrain, the ATX offers a respectable range of gears for fast on-road speeds and tackling steep inclines.

 Trek Marlin 4